-Graduates of today are facing perplexities over the future of work and find it hard to catch up to the employment trends of tomorrow.
-Redefining career opportunities is likely to be the most pressing social issue of the coming century.
+Graduates of today are facing the perplexities of what the future of work look like and find it hard to catch up to the employment trends of tomorrow.
+Redefining opportunities for people is likely to be the most pressing social issue of the coming century.
 Before examining the challenges and opportunities in the Future of Work, students begin by examining three types of knowledge:

-- Personal knowledge Forming and fostering the values, aspirations and emotional aspects of learning and educating.
-Students look at how culture, values, and belief system shape personal goals and aspirations through the human-centered design framework. - Academic knowledge Introducing the Theory of Knowledge framework.
-The role of disciplinesorientated knowledge is critical to this.
-Students will also explore the various disciplinary streams on offer at UTS. - Professional knowledge Exploring theory through practical workplace situations and enquiry-based learning will help students understand and apply personal and academic knowledge in the face of emerging technologies.
+- Personal knowledge In which the values, aspirations and emotional aspects of learning and educating are formed and fostered.
+First, we will be looking at how culture, values, and belief system shape personal goals and aspirations through the humancentered design framework. - Academic knowledge Students will be introduced to the Theory of Knowledge framework.
+The role of disciplines- orientated knowledge is critical to this.
+We will also be exploring the various disciplinary streams on offer at UTS. - Professional knowledge This allows theory to be explored through practical workplace situations and enquiry-based learning will help you to understand and apply personal and academic knowledge in the face of emerging technologies.

-Students will also explore the United Nations Sustainability Development Goals to ensure that they become well-informed global citizens who can contribute to sustainable development in their future careers and studies.
-In weekly tutorials, students engage in readings, class debates, radical collaboration, and rapid prototyping.
-Students are expected to leave the course confident about the degree they aim to undertake and with better insight into the Future of Work.
+Students will also explore the United Nations Sustainability Development Goals to ensure that they become well-informed global citizens that can contribute to sustainable development in their future careers and studies.
+In the tutorials each week, students will engage in readings, group discussions, pitching, and rapid prototyping.
+Students are expected to leave the course confident about the degree they aim to undertake and gain better insights into the Future of Work.